icerpc/icerpc-docs/pages/docs/slice/basics/contract-first.md

 using IceRpc;

-// A ClientConnection is an invoker. await using var clientConnection = new ClientConnection(new Uri("icerpc://hello.zeroc.com"));
+// A ClientConnection is an invoker. await using var clientConnection = new ClientConnection(new Uri("icerpc://examples.zeroc.com"));

 // Here the service address specifies the protocol (icerpc) and the path (/hello). var hello = new HelloProxy(clientConnection, new Uri("icerpc:/hello"));

-// Make RPC and print return value. string greeting = await hello.SayHelloAsync("Syd");
+// Make an RPC and print the return value. string greeting = await hello.SayHelloAsync("Syd");
 Console.WriteLine(greeting);
 ```